rancher-sandbox/sbombastic/docs/installation/helm-values.md

 For more information on resource management, see the [Kubernetes documentation on resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ## PostgreSQL Configuration
-SBOMbastic requires a PostgreSQL database to store SBOM data.
+SBOMscanner requires a PostgreSQL database to store SBOM data.
 You have two options: use the built-in [CloudNativePG (CNPG) operator](https://cloudnative-pg.io/) or connect to an external PostgreSQL instance.

 ### Using CloudNativePG (Default)
-By default, SBOMbastic deploys a PostgreSQL cluster using the CloudNativePG operator.
+By default, SBOMscanner deploys a PostgreSQL cluster using the CloudNativePG operator.
 This is the easiest way to get started.

 ```yaml
 storage: